 - Essentials of utilization-focused evaluation: a primer: Drawing on Michael Quinn Patton's best-selling Utilization-Focused Evaluation, this book provides an overall framework and essential checklist steps for designing and conducting evaluations that actually get used.

-- Utilization-Focused Evaluation for Agricultural Innovation: This paper introduces UFE to evaluation, outlines key steps in the evaluation process and provides specific examples.
+- Utilization-Focused Evaluation for Agricultural Innovation: This ILAC brief introduces UFE, outlines key steps in the evaluation process and provides specific examples.

 - Utilization-Focused Evaluation (U-FE)Checklist: designed by Michael Quinn Patton in 2002 this is a comprehensive checklist for undertaking a utilization focused evaluation.
 It draws attention to the necessary tasks and associated challenges of conducting Utilization-Focused Evaluation (UFE).